 - High minimum credit score requirement

 Here you’ll learn what LendingClub has to offer you as a personal loan borrower, including:

 LendingClub offers four specific types of personal loan, each of which targets a particular need.
 Each loan type has a maximum of $40,000.

 Nearly 33% of LendingClub customers use their loans to pay off credit cards, making card consolidation one of the company’s most popular loan purposes.

 When you receive approval for your loan amount, the company makes a direct deposit into your bank account.
-You can use those funds to pay the outstanding balances on your credit cards, leaving yourself with only one balance to repay.
+You can use those funds to pay the outstanding balances on your credit cards, leaving yourself with only one fixed monthly payment.